mveele/SQL_join_comms/README.md

 <h2> Summary </h2>

-We covered background of relations joins and why it is essential in real world.
-We started with basics of types of joins and further explained what is SQL.
-Further, we got familiar with SQL syntax for basic queries of joins and then deep dived into each join with example of two tables and their respective queries.
-We tried to go further into complexity of three tables join and also explained wuth visuals difference in outcomes in cases of duplicate values in common column i.e. key between tables.
+We covered the background of relations joins and why it is essential in the real world.
+We started with the basics of types of joins and explained what is SQL.
+Further, we got familiar with SQL syntax for basic queries of joins and then deep-dived into each join with examples of two tables and their respective queries.
+Often we need to join more than two tables.
+Hence, We went into the complexity of three tables join and also explained with visuals difference in outcomes in cases of duplicate values in the common column i.e. key between tables.

-Finally, SQL Joins are very useful tool required for day-to-day tasks of fetching information from data divided across many tables in database.
-Examples above introduces us to the basics of joins which can be consildated by going through notebook and few practice materials mentioned below.
+Finally, SQL Joins are a very useful tool required for day-to-day tasks of fetching information from data divided across many tables in the database.
+The examples above introduce us to the basics of joins which can be consolidated by going through the notebook and few practice materials mentioned below.

 <h2> External Videos for reference: </h2>